Gopher tortoise: Habitat conversion

-Natural Disaster Threats
+Natural disaster threats

-Gopher tortoises are sensitive to the stability or quality of the environment that they live in.
-There have many anthropogenic disturbances to gopher tortoise habitat, such as fire regimes to maintain healthy ecosystems, meaning this may disrupt potential vegetation that is essential to their diet.
+Gopher tortoises are sensitive to the stability or quality of the environment where they live.
+Many anthropogenic disturbances to gopher tortoise habitat have occurred, such as fire regimens to maintain healthy ecosystems, disrupting potential vegetation that is essential to their diet.
 Though most research has been conducted on upland habitats for gopher tortoises, they also inhabit sand dune ecosystems.
 Far less is known about these tortoises' role and niche within these coastal environments.
-However, this also means that they are threatened by human activity causing these tortoises to be subject to sea level rise and irregular and intense hurricane patterns.
-An increase in storm intensity can lead to the ultimate destruction of these coastal habitats and therefore the species that occupy them, or at the very least misplacement into other unsuitable habitats.
+This also means that they are threatened by human activity, causing these tortoises to be subject to sea level rise and irregular and intense hurricane patterns.
+An increase in storm intensity can lead to the ultimate destruction of these coastal habitats and the species that occupy them, or at the very least displacement into other unsuitable habitats.
 Many of these habitats are located on Florida beaches, which have decreased due to development and have left less than 86,000 acres of wild lands.
-As a result of these storms, tortoises have been moving up in elevation and residing in abandoned burrows that are deeper in order be protected from the hurricanes.
-Researchers have growing concerns over costal gopher tortoises continuing to lose their habitat as populations are required to move to higher elevations, leading to higher burrow density and burrow sharing.
-Inhabitation of higher elevation habitats may result in more human contact, which may reduce coastal gopher tortoise populations over time.
+As a result of these storms, tortoises have been moving up in elevation and residing in abandoned burrows that are deeper be protected from the hurricanes.
+Researchers have growing concerns over coastal gopher tortoises continuing to lose their habitat as populations are required to move to higher elevations, leading to higher burrow density and burrow sharing.
+Inhabitation of higher elevation habitats may result in more human contact, which may reduce coastal populations over time.
 Since many beaches in Florida run parallel to trafficked roads and are therefore fragmented ecosystems, this may directly decrease the survival of these coastal gopher tortoises before there is adequate research done to understand the ecological importance that the coastal gopher tortoises contribute.